apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 title: "Hive Storage Plugin"
 parent: "Storage Plugin Configuration"
 ---
-You can register a storage plugin instance that connects Drill to a Hive data source that has a remote or embedded metastore service.
-When you register a storage plugin instance for a Hive data source, provide a unique name for the instance, and identify the type as “`hive`”.
-You must also provide the metastore connection information.

 Drill 1.0 supports Hive 0.13.
 Drill 1.1 supports Hive 1.0.
 To access Hive tables using custom SerDes or InputFormat/OutputFormat, all nodes running Drillbits must have the SerDes or InputFormat/OutputFormat `JAR` files in the